Weir offers comprehensive workplace investigation services to all employment sectors.

 - Employee fraud, workplace violence, insubordination, negligence and allegations of other types of serious misconduct at work that may, if substantiated, support grounds for termination of employment.

-- Dealing with workplace bullying, harassment and discrimination.
+- Consulting on workplace bullying, harassment and discrimination.

 - Investigating sexual misconduct and sexual harassment in the workplace.